Udny Community Trust Company Limited

-We use information in different ways but the most important is to be able to contact people.
+We use information in different ways but the most important way is to be able to contact people.
 We also use images (which could be personal data) to illustrate our work.
-Udny Community Trust has tried to consider all the ways in which we use personal data and actively try not to use personal data in ways people would not expect or might find unreasonable.
+UCTC has tried to consider all the ways in which we use personal data and actively try not to use personal data in ways people would not expect or might find unreasonable.
 We use data to:

-Correspond with individuals about membership and the Trust
+Correspond with individuals about membership and UCTC work.

 Who do you share and disclose information with?